qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 .. contents::
    :local:

-This chapter gives a quick overview of installing |qg|, some sample data from the |qg| web page, and running a first and simple session visualizing raster and vector layers.
+This chapter gives a quick overview of installing QGIS, some sample data from the QGIS web page, and running a first and simple session visualizing raster and vector layers.

 .. _`label_installation`: